Snapchat/KeyDB-docs/docs/haproxy.md

 # Client connects to port 6380 and is redirected to one of the two nodes based on setup and checks.
 #
 # For active-replica support you will have 2 masters that are replicas of eachother with data syncing.
-# No need for a sentinel node as there is no slave that needs to be promoted to master.
+# No need for a sentinel node as there is no replica that needs to be promoted to master.
 # HAproxy will check if one instance goes down and write to the other node.
 This is done with the health checks
 # Default config for balance is roundrobin.
 If you have preference for which server is primary, you can place the
 # word "backup" beside the server ip address.
 That way HA will send traffic to 'not-backup' instance unless it is unreachable.